Skyhawkbotics/firstdocs/CONTRIBUTING.md

    - If your team number is `12345`, name your file `12345.md`.
 3. Populate your file with the information you wish to add.
 4. Once you are done, click the green "Commit changes" button.
+5. Optional: If you feel inclined to make your page visible, you may do so.
+Otherwise, skip this step and we can do this for you.
+   1. Open `source/mkdocs.yml`.
+   2. Locate the `nav` property (this is located at the top).
+   3. In the `Teams` section, add an entry for your new page with the following format: `teams/[team-number].md`.
+Mind the numerical order.
+   4. Once you are done, click the green "Commit changes" button.
-5. Follow GitHub's instructions to create a pull request for your changes.
+6. Follow GitHub's instructions to create a pull request for your changes.